Craig Smith (basketball, born 1972): Utah State (2018–2021)

 On March 26, 2018, Smith was announced as Utah State's new head coach after the firing of Tim Duryea.
 In just his first season at the school, he led the Aggies to a share of the Mountain West regular-season title, as well as the tournament title.
 This performance earned them their first appearance in the NCAA tournament since 2011.
 The team repeated as Mountain West tournament champions in 2020, though the NCAA tournament was cancelled amid the ongoing COVID-19 pandemic.
 In 2021, Smith earned his third consecutive NCAA tournament appearance with the Aggies with an at-large bid.

-Utah (2021–present)
+Utah (2021–2025)

 Smith was hired to be the new head coach of the Utah Utes men's basketball team on March 27, 2021.

+He was fired on February 24th, 2025.